 - Orient content and images to How to Get Started, Why CrossFit so that new members can understand what you’re about

-2) Make navigation simple and easy to follow, with clear call to action.
-Many website will have too many options at the top menus – so l, users will get lost and not sign up.
-Keep things simply!
+2) Make navigation simple and easy to follow, with a clear call to action.
+Many websites will have too many options at the top menus – so l, users will get lost and not sign up.
+Keep things simple!

-- Too many buttons, options and links confuses users!
+- Too many buttons, options, and links confuse users!

 - Show only what you have to, nothing more and make the purpose of each page clear